-For those who need to brave the back-to-school shopping trip, here’s a handy checklist to see how prepared you are.
+For those who still need to brave the back-to-school shopping trip, here’s a handy checklist to see how prepared you are.

 1) Your child’s school made a list of supplies for the upcoming school year available in June.
 You a) took a picture of it with your smartphone so you have it with you at all times, in case you spot something on sale, b) have a copy somewhere at home, c) think you saw it in your child’s backpack at some point, d) didn’t know kids needed school supplies since isn’t everything done on computers these days?

 3) Your child almost certainly has unused school supplies from last year.
-You a) took an inventory and crossed any items off this year’s list that you already had, b) think you know what was left over, but if wrong don’t mind much, because who can’t use more Duotangs? c) plan on asking your child what she had left over, because an eight-year-old is a completely reliable source, d) will buy everything on the list (if you can find it) and then realize you have more pencils, erasers, and rulers than the Walton family could ever use.
+You a) took an inventory and crossed any items off this year’s list that you already had, b) think you know what was left over, but if you’re wrong you don’t mind much, because who can’t use more Duotangs? c) plan on asking your child what she had left over, because an eight-year-old is a completely reliable source, d) will buy everything on the list (if you can find it) and then realize you have more pencils, erasers, and rulers than the Walton family could ever use.

 4) You plan to do your shopping a) locally; they have everything I need! b) online; it’s so quick and easy! c) at a big box store; yes, crowds, but there’s so much choice! d) wherever I am on September 1.